slonikappa/ForexTester-TestTask/README.md

 - The application should have two microservices: one for handling user information, and another for handling projects.
 - Microservices should use a SQL database (PostgreSQL) for users and a NoSQL database (MongoDB) for projects.
 - The application should be containerized using Docker and docker-compose.
 - Write 1 unit test for the application using xUnit and Moq.
+(2 tests added to UserMicroservice)
 - Write 1 integration tests for the application to ensure that the microservices are communicating correctly and the data is being stored and retrieved correctly from the databases.
 ### Deliverables:
 - The source code of the application.